oleg-ai-dev/emg_heb_site/memory-bank/progress.md

 *   **About Us Page:** Created, banner added, content refined.
 *   **Terms & Conditions Page:** Created.
 *   **Footer:** Refactored, layout updated, and alignment fixed.
 *   **Blog Pages:** Styling and readability improved.
+Added mid-content banner to all three posts.
 Task completed.
+*   **Footer Color Scheme:** Corrected to align with header and project palette.
+Task completed.
-*   **Overall:** The website is functional with the new pages and updated footer/blog styling.
+*   **Overall:** The website is functional with the new pages, updated footer, and improved blog styling including the added banners.
 Awaiting next task.

 ## 4. Known Issues / Potential Improvements
 *   **Footer Duplication:** Resolved by refactoring into `Footer.tsx`.
+*   **Footer Color Scheme:** Resolved.
 *   **Placeholder Footer Links:** Links for "מדיניות פרטיות" and "צור קשר" are placeholders (`#`).
 *   **Contact Form Backend:** Functionality needs verification.
 *   **Blog Content Source:** Content is hardcoded.